zzzprojects/learn-orm/tutorials/visual-studio/customize-code-editor.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/customize-code-editor-8.png">

-You can exclude some settings which you don't want export by unchecking the check-boxes of that particular settings and click the **Next** button once you are done.
+You can exclude some settings which you don't want exported by unchecking the check-boxes of these particular settings and click the **Next** button once you are done.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/customize-code-editor-9.png">